-Juniors and seniors may apply for Open/Off Campus privileges.
-Students do not have a right to Open/Off Campus; it is an option provided to those juniors and seniors who have demonstrated a high level of maturity and can handle the responsibilities of a less structured school environment.
+Students do not have a right to Open/Off Campus; it is an option provided to those juniors and seniors who have demonstrated a high level of maturity and responsibilities of a less structured school environment.
 Students on Open Campus are required to be in attendance during the times that their classes are in session and for scheduled assembly programs.
-Seniors who are passing all classes and exhibit responsible behavior are not required to attend first or eighth period study halls.
-Juniors who are passing all classes must have earned Open Campus privileges to be excused for any portion of the school day, including study hall first or eighth period.
 It is very important that students on Open Campus are in school for their classes.
 The Open Campus option is awarded to students who have earned a GPA of 2.60 for the previous grading period and received passing grades in all courses and satisfactory progress of, including but not limited to, college classes, advanced placement courses, online options, etc.